pschaus/book_lepl1402/source/part6.rst

 Side effects
 ------------

-Remember that :ref:`lambda expressions <lambda_expressions>` in Java are implemented as anonymous inner classes.
+Remember that :ref:`lambda expressions <lambda_expressions>` in Java are syntactic sugar around anonymous inner classes.
 As a consequence, they are allowed to access members of the outer class:

 .. code-block:: java